 oni plujou / plují

-One funny thing is (I swear it’s the last one today) that we have a couple of perfective verbs ending in -out that also have this conjugation.
-There are not many of them but I thought you would appreciate if I told you how to say ‘take the shoes off’ expressed by a single verb: zout se, or ‘put the shoes on’: obout se.
-As you might know, us Czechs are very peculiar about (not) wearing shoes in the house.
+One funny thing is (I swear it’s the last one in this article) that we have a couple of perfective verbs ending in -out that also have this conjugation.
+There are not many of them but I thought you would appreciate it if I told you how to say ‘take the shoes off’ expressed by a single verb: zout se, or ‘put the shoes on’: obout se.
+As you might know, we Czechs are very peculiar about (not) wearing shoes in the house.

 Future Tense: ZOUT SE / OBOUT SE